BREXIT - The State of Play for Citizens' Rights [UPDATED]

 19 March 2018

-The EU and the UK government released a new draft of the Withdrawal Agreement, including agreed legal text on the implementation period, citizens’ rights, and the financial settlement, as well as a significant number of other articles.
+The EU and the UK government released a new draft of the Withdrawal Agreement, including agreed legal text on the transition period, citizens’ rights, and the financial settlement, as well as a significant number of other articles.

 The UK negotiators had now agreed that EU citizens arriving in the UK during the transition period would have the same rights and guarantees as those who arrived before Brexit Day, thus abandoning the position set out in the 28 February policy paper.